Listen below, and find the most recent episodes at raceforward.org/media.

 ‘Digging for Weldon Irvine’ is a feature length documentary, currently in production, about the life and influence of the enigmatic, highly sampled American composer, Weldon Irvine.

 A Hampton alum, Weldon Irvine wrote the lyrics to ‘Young, Gifted and Black’, and was the bandleader for jazz singer Nina Simone.
 He was also a mentor to many hip-hop artists, including Q-Tip and Mos Def and Talib Kweli.
 Bars about Weldon can be heard in What’s Beef, if you listen.

 Listeners learned about the film that day, had an opportunity to donate, and speak with the director.
 Some callers even reached out behind the scenes with personal stories of their relationship to the composer, some of which may be included in the final cut.The fundraising video for the film features interview clips with Weldon’s family, DJ Spinna, and more.
 Victorious, an award-winning filmmaker and Sundance Institute member, has funded much of the film out of pocket.
 Still want to donate?
 Have questions about the film?
 Contact the director here.
 Have a great day and contact me if you want to discuss your need for communications consulting.

 Victorious De Costa on the Laura Coates Show (Sirius XM) Digging for Weldon Irvine Interview from Victorious De Costa on Vimeo.

 I recorded a voiceover for a Race Forward project this week.
-I always enjoy doing voiceovers!
+I always enjoy doing audio work!
 Need my voice for a commercial, intro or other audio production?
-Visit the contact page on my website. #chevonmedia
+Check out some of my work as talent for audio, video, podcast, and visit the contact page on my website. #chevonmedia

 Reach out to me at chevonmedia.com/contact !